-Chinese New Year may be a time for friends, family and fun, but is also a time for foreboding as the festival is riddled with superstitions.
-The Chinese place much stock in the rites and rituals of Chinese New Year superstitions - the origins of Chinese New Year are old and complicated.
-Check out our top Chinese New Year superstition tips below to make sure you're wearing the right colour underwear and know which objects and words to avoid.
+Chinese New Year may be a time for friends, family, and fun, but is also a time for foreboding as the festival is riddled with superstitions.
+The Chinese place much stock in the rites and rituals of Chinese New Year superstitions and the origins of Chinese New Year are old and complicated.
+Check out our top Chinese New Year superstition tips below to make sure you're wearing the right color underwear and know which objects and words to avoid.

 01 of 10